-25m Monopole Mast, removal of existing Pine Trees on site (Alternative 3b, Not preferred Alternative) A monopole mast is also considered as a viable option for the applicant.
+25m Monopole Mast, removal of existing Pine Trees on site (Alternative 3b, Not Preferred Alternative)

+A monopole mast is also considered as a viable option for the applicant.
 However, the mast will not be able to hold as much equipment when compared to the tree mast (preferred alternative) and lattice mast.
 From the VIA it can be concluded that the removal of the trees will expose other infrastructure such as telephone poles and lines.
 The monopole mast aligns with these elements which reduces the intrusiveness of the mast.
 A monopole mast with the tress removed will have a medium visual impact.
 With the mitigation measures, such as to paint the mast a dark green or brown, the intrusiveness can be reduced even more, having a low visual impact on the receiving environment.

-25m Lattice Mast, existing Pine Trees remain on site - (Alternative 4a, Preferred Alternative)
+25m Lattice Mast, existing Pine Trees remain on site - (Alternative 4a, Most Preferred Alternative)

 A lattice mast is another option for the applicant, as it is able to hold the necessary amount of equipment, allowing for equipment from various service providers, and is cheaper to construct than a monopole or tree mast design.
 The VIA concludes that with the trees retained, a lattice mast will be screened by the by the trees.
-The advantage of a lattice mast is that it does not position a solid element in the landscape but allow for a level of transparency which will reduce exposure levels.
-The impact of a lattice mast of on the receiving, with the trees remaining on site will have a low impact on the receiving environment.
+The advantage of a lattice mast is that it does not position a solid element in the landscape but allows for a level of transparency which will reduce exposure levels.
+The lattice mast, with the trees remaining on site, will have a low impact on the receiving environment.

-Applying a dark or green colour will compliment similar coloured landscape elements and further reduce the exposure level
+Applying a dark grey or dark green colour to the structure will compliment similar coloured landscape elements and further reduce the exposure level.

-25m Lattice Mast, removal of existing Pine Trees in site - (Alternative 4b, Not preferred Alternative)

-A lattice mast is another option for the applicant, as it is able to hold the necessary amount of equipment, allowing for equipment from various service providers, and is cheaper to construct than a monopole or tree mast design.
+25m Lattice Mast, removal of existing Pine Trees on site - (Alternative 4b, Most Preferred Alternative) A lattice mast is another option for the applicant, as it is able to hold the necessary amount of equipment, allowing for equipment from various service providers, and is cheaper to construct than a monopole or tree mast design.
 A lattice mast with the trees removed will have the same visual impact as the monopole mast.
 The removal of the trees will expose other infrastructure such as telephone poles and lines.
 The lattice mast aligns with these elements which reduces the intrusiveness of the mast.
-A lattice mast with the tress removed will have a medium visual impact.
-With the mitigation measures, such as to Applying a dark or green colour will compliment similar coloured landscape elements and further reduce the exposure level, having a low visual impact on the receiving environment.
+A lattice mast with the trees removed will have a medium visual impact.
+With further mitigation measures, such as to apply a dark green or dark grey colour to the structure, the mast will compliment similar coloured landscape elements and further reduce its exposure level, thereby having a low visual impact on the receiving environment.

-A lattice mast is another option for the applicant, as it is able to hold the necessary amount of equipment, allowing for equipment from various service providers and is cheaper to construct than a monopole or tree design.
+A lattice mast is also a better option for the applicant, from an economic point of view since as it is able to hold the necessary amount of equipment, allowing for equipment from various service providers and is cheaper to construct than a monopole or tree design.